ratnakar-asara/hello-world/test.md

 The item now is available for auction.

 ## Bid on an item
 Click on **"Actions" -> "Bid On Item"**.
 Follow the instructions listed paying attention to the time remaining in the existing auction.
+Submit Bids with different available user IDs, **Highest Bid Price** will be updated periodically on UI.Clicking on **BuyItNow** will close the Auction immediately and no more auctions can be submitted.
+Once Auction is closed updated details can be seen on Asset Details view.

 ## Transfer Asset
 Click on **"Actions" -> "Transfer Asset"**.
 An asset can be transferred by entering existing user id and clicking on the Transfer button.
 Updated details can be seen from Detail View of the Asset.

-# Credentials
+## Credentials
 Bluemix ID https://console.ng.bluemix.net/ (needed to create your IBM Blockchain network if local network is not deployed)

-# Known Issues
+### Known Issues
   - No Form Field validations
   - No User validation checks in UI screens like **Transfer Items** and **Bid On Item**
-  - No indication in UI about Bid Price submitted are Ignore by backend/chaincode
+  - No indication in UI about Bid Price submitted or Ignore by backend/chaincode

-# Problems
+### Problems
+    - EventListener support not available whether a transaction is successful or failed, this is an extra burden on client, As it has to make multiple REST calls

-# Future Work
+### Future Work
+    - Login screen, This has depndency with IDaas service availability